 How Thick is 4/4 Lumber?

 The 4/4 lumber has a thickness of about 1 inch.
-Our experts noted that the “quarter system” is commonly used when referring to thickness in the hardwood lumber industry.
+Take note that the “quarter system” is commonly used when referring to thickness in the hardwood lumber industry.

 How Wide is 4/4 Lumber?